influxdata/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema_design.md

 ## Avoid too many series

 [Tags](/influxdb/v2.0/reference/glossary/#tag) containing highly variable information like UUIDs, hashes, and random strings lead to a large number of [series](/influxdb/v2.0/reference/glossary/#series) in the database, also known as high [series cardinality](/influxdb/v2.0/reference/glossary/#series-cardinality).

 High series cardinality is a primary driver of high memory usage for many database workloads.
+When you write to InfluxDB, InfluxDB uses the measurements and tags to create indexes to speed up reads.
+However, when there are too many indexes created, both writes and reads may start to slow down.

-If a system has memory constraints, consider storing high-cardinality data as a field rather than a tag.
+Therefore, if a system has memory constraints, consider storing high-cardinality data as a field rather than a tag.

 ## Avoid the same name for a tag and a field